-CKSP training is thorough, continuous and critical to the KSL/KSM in effectively carrying out official duties, which begins with CKSP Initial Training.
-Either prior to or following CKSP Initial training the KSL/KSM should receive an orientation from their CKS Unit Leadership Team on goals and objectives of the unit.
-The CKSP tool kit on Commander's Key Support Program (af.mil) can assist the KSL with determining the commanders expectations and what their roles and responsibilities will be in the unit.
+CKSP training is thorough, continuous and critical for the KSL/KSM to effectively carry out their official duties, which begins with CKSP Initial Training.
+Either prior to or following CKSP Initial training, Immersion, Mentor and Suicide Awareness Training the KSL/KSM should receive an orientation from their CKS Unit Leadership Team on goals and objectives of the unit.
+The CKSP tool kit on Commander's Key Support Program (af.mil) can assist the KSL with determining the commander's expectations and what their roles and responsibilities will be in the unit.